-- What is the best way to transfer my money from UK bank to my new Canadian bank account?
+- What is the best way to transfer my money from Irish bank to my new Canadian bank account?

 - Moving to Vancouver on Wednesday.
 I’m planning on setting up a Canadian bank account and then transferring all the funds from my Irish bank account using CurrencyFair?
 Has anyone gone through this process, just wondering how long I should allow before I have access to my money?

 - I’m sending money to a Canadian Bank Account from abroad how do I do it??!

 - What is the cheapest way to send money from Canada to Ireland??

 The list goes on and on… these posts are flooded by “use this service” or “here is a free transfer!!
 Use this!!”

 So it can be a bit confusing so we have outlined some important things you need to know before you send money to Canada from our own experience.

 Firstly, you might be asking, why can’t I just use banks?